pauloesampaio/pauloesampaio.github.io/_posts/2021-01-19-image_similarity_search.md

 ## But what is a match?

-I think before going any further, it is worth to give a step back and think about what even is a *product match*.
+Before going any further, it is worth to give a step back and think about what even is a *product match*.
 What makes two garments be considered a match?
 Exact matches are clear, but what if we want to find similar.
 It need to be based on something.
 Here it will be dependent on our model.
-On the [multitask post](https://pauloesampaio.github.io/posts/2020-12-31-multitask_learning/) we trained a model that identifies finishes (striped, floral, plain, etc), sleeve length (sleeveless, long sleeves, short sleeves) and necklines (crew neck, v-neck and so on).
-So our similarity will be based on that.
-There is no colour, so if a garment is floral, v-neck and short sleeves, if our model finds garment with similar characteristics, it would be a match, regardless of the overall colour, fit or length of the garment.
+As stated earlier, we trained a model that identifies finishes (striped, floral, plain, etc), sleeve lengths (sleeveless, long sleeves, short sleeves) and necklines (crew neck, v-neck and so on).
+So our similarity will be based on these features.
+There is no colour, so if a garment is floral, v-neck and short sleeves, if our model finds garment with similar characteristics, it would be a match, not necessarily having the same colour, fit or overall length.

 <figure style="width: 50%"  class="align-center">
 <img src="{{ page.s3_bucket }}/floral.jpg" alt="">
 </figure>

 You want to also take colour or any other feature into account?
-There are a couple of ways to do it:
+There are a couple of ways to do it.
+Let's use colour as an example:

 - Add colour classification to your multitask model
 - If you know beforehand the colour (as it is the case in many e-commerces), post process the results keeping only the desired colour